 Having an accident while on holiday will certainly dampen your trip, but could your insurance be invalid if you had that accident after a few drinks?
 Molly Puntis, Personal Injury Claims Handler, here reviews the recent news around this topic, and gives some guidance on the steps you should take if you have an accident while on holiday.

 The now banned use of asbestos in property and industry has led to thousands of fatalities over recent decades.
 According to the Health and Safety Executive (HSE), in 2015 there were 2,542 deaths from mesothelioma, an incurable lung cancer caused by exposure to asbestos.

 Speeding in the UK continues to be a problem for drivers and is the cause of almost a third of collisions on our roads.
-The Personal Injury team at Warner Goodman see first hand the consequences of such incidents, and Danielle Chandler-Hesmondhalgh, Trainee Solicitor in the team, explains here why they support Road Safety Week each year.
+Molly Puntis, Claims Handler in our Personal Injury team at Warner Goodman, sees first hand the consequences of such incidents and here they explain why they support Road Safety Week each year.

 Despite the abolishment of using asbestos in buildings almost 20 years ago, there are still over 2,000 deaths a year caused by exposure to the material.
 These are mainly due to lung cancer and mesothelioma, which can take years to develop following the initial exposure.